jasjeev4/jasjeev4/README.md

 #### Here are my Github projects categorized:

+- iOS:

+  - [MemeMe2][MemeMe2] - A project to create memes with top and bottom text along with a gallery view of created memes.

 - Django:

   - [Django-Chime][Django-Chime] - A project that demonstrates a deployment of Amazon Chime on a Django server with user authentication implemented.